canjs/can-connect-signalr/docs/destroyData.md

 message.destroy();
 ```

-The`destroydData` takes care of updating model instances or lists.
+The `messageDestroyed` method takes care of updating model instances or lists on connected clients.